KUTlime/FengShui-PaKua/README.md

 ## How to use it?

-1. Download the script Set-PuKuaToImage.ps1
+1. Download the folder `PaKua to image` or the scripts from this folder to your computer.
-2. Run the script in PowerShell (Right Mouse Button on the script -> Run in PowerShell)
+2. Run the script `Insert-PaKua.bat`.
 3. Enter the source image and the output image.
 4. That's it.

 ## Sample output